 Buyers should indicate acceptable turnaround times for filling staff vacancies.

 Buyers should list the expected start date once a supplier is chosen.

 Evaluate major factors to mitigate risk

 There is a low risk of service disruptions or price spikes due to supply chain issues in the temporary medical staffing market.
-Staffing agencies require very few critical goods to run their operations, so the risk that shifts in the availability or cost of any particular input will disrupt a...
+Although the Trump administration recently levied tariffs on billions of dollars' worth of foreign goods, ProcurementIQ projects that the tariffs will not have a material impact on this...
 Subscribe to learn more.